fsantanna/fsantanna.github.io/click-drag-cancel.md

 -- rectangle to control
 var rect: Rect = [[_10,_10],[_5,_5]]

--- tasks to behaviors cancel, drag and drop, click spawn {
+-- tasks to behaviors: cancel, drag and drop, click spawn {
     -- outer loop to restart after each behavior is detected loop {